We Update Our 65 Bond Picks:

 BondSavvy Subscriber Benefit

-BondSavvy takes the guesswork out of bond investing by presenting a comprehensive investment analysis on each new corporate bond recommendation.
+Bondsavvy takes the guesswork out of bond investing by presenting a comprehensive investment analysis on each new corporate bond recommendation.
 Get Started

 In Figure 1, an investor buys $100,000 face value of bonds (100 bonds) and creates a laddered bond portfolio, where the bonds in the portfolio mature at different dates.
 In the below example, the investor buys 30 bonds that mature in 2023, 40 bonds that mature in 2026, and 30 bonds maturing in 2028.
 When the bonds on each bond ladder rung mature, the investor will then buy more bonds at different bond maturity dates.